EloiStree/2024_07_01_HelloUnityDroneSoccerMons/README.md

 > Don't do multiplayer, multiplatform XR games!!!
 > This workshop is about teaching XR and communication between applications.
 > It not a tutorial about creating multiplayer games.
 > If you do, you are shooting yourself in the foot.
-It is a golden bullet.
+> It is a big golden bullet.
-> But is it worth your foot and maybe your life?
+> Is it worth your foot and maybe your life ?
 >
 > On that note :)
 > Let's start trying to do something stupid: